 These Oreo Chocolate Chip Cookies are absolutely amazing and are full of Oreo chunks!
-Who would’ve thought that smashing up a cookie to make another is such a good idea!
-These Oreo chunk cookies are super buttery, chewy and incredibly easy to make.
 They are just like those thin and moist bakery style cookies with crispy edges that look so tempting in the store.

-I made them for my son’s birthday last week, and kids just loved them!
+I made them for my son’s birthday together with this No Bake Oreo Dessert, and kids just loved them!
 But the interesting part is that adults loved them even more!
 We ran out of them before I had a chance to grab a piece for myself.
 And I keep getting requests to make them again.

 I recommend using a combination of dark brown sugar and Turbinado sugar here.
 You will really enjoy the taste, moisture and crispiness that these sugars add to cookies.
 However, if you don’t have Turbinado sugar, or can’t find it at the store, just use the same amount of light brown sugar in its place.

 I used Organic Dark Brown sugar in this recipe, specifically Wholesome Organic Dark Brown sugar:

 I linked it to Amazon only to show you what this sugar looks like and how nice and dark it is.
 It’s available in most grocery stores either on the shelves next to regular sugar or in the natural section.